The Alpha FL (red) and the Alpha SV (blue) provided great warmth, wind resistance, and mobility for a day of lift skiing.

 Swinging your arms about above your head and doing gymnastic moves can be frustrating if a jacket isn't long enough, or rides up beneath your harness.
 Arc'teryx addresses this problem by adding two Harness HemLock foam inserts to the right and left of the bottom hem.
 These removable 1 cm tubes provide a lightweight and comfortable way to prevent the jacket from riding up beneath a harness or a backpack's waistbelt - a unique feature among the jackets tested.
 Finally, the zippers, draw cords, and wrist closures are as good as it gets.
-The zippers are noticeably better than our other award winning hardshells because they're faster and easier to use.
-For example, the Outdoor Research Axiom generally requires two hands to open the main zip, but the Alpha SV slides open quickly with just one hand.
+The zippers are noticeably better than our other award-winning hardshells because they're faster and easier to use.
+For example, some jackets require two hands to open the main zip, but the Alpha SV slides open quickly with just one hand.
 This makes it easier to vent the jacket on the go and to access the interior zippered pockets with a single hand.

 Hardshell testing the SV in Hyalite Canyon, Montana.

-This jacket is really, really expensive, and like we mentioned above, unless you have a specific need, you will be much happier with the myriad of options which cost less.
+This jacket is really, really expensive, and as mentioned above, unless you have a specific need, you will be much happier with the myriad of options which cost less.
 That said, this is a fortress of a jacket will likely withstand years of use and abuse.

 The Arc'teryx Alpha SV is our favorite jacket for long mountain expeditions because it is the best heavy duty hardshell, hands down.
 However, we don't really recommend this jacket for the vast majority of outdoor enthusiasts.
 Chances are you will already know if this is the type of jacket you need, and if so, then enjoy!
-It's a high quality piece of engineering.
-For the rest of you, check out our other favorites like the Alpha FL, Westcomb Shift LT or the Outdoor Research Axiom.
+It's a high-quality piece of engineering.
+For the rest of you, check out our other favorites like the Alpha FL, Westcomb Shift LT.